yenashenakhte2016/telegram-bot/README.md

 ###Plugins
 Plugins are simple to make.
 Every plugin will need:

-**`pluginname`**
+**`plugin_info`**

-pluginname should be a string which contains exactly whats implied.
-Note that it is only temporary and will be replaced with something more comprehensive with the release of a help plugin.
+Here is where you should place plugin information.
+This includes a pretty name, short description, and list of commands.

 **`regex`**